briankim419/facepage/README.md

 `$ bundle exec rspec`

 The test suite consists of Model and Controller tests and Enzyme feature tests.
-More test will be added on.

 ### Future Plans
-* More tests will be coming out!
+* More tests will be coming out
-* Implement notification system
+* Implement a scalable way to build schedules